stfc/docker-and-gh-actions-for-ml/docs/0-setup.md

 ssh -i <path to private key file> ubuntu@<hostname of your VM>
 ```

-If you're on Linux, macOS or WSL, to make it easy to connect to the VM you can also add an alias in your SSH config:
+If you're on Linux, macOS or WSL, to make it easy to connect to the VM you can also optionally add an alias in your SSH config:

 ```bash
 echo "Host explain-vm